forrestbrazeal/forrestbrazeal.com/content/blog/how-i-learned-to-stop-worrying-and-love-the-cubicle.md

 +++
-title = "How I Learned to Stop Worrying and Love the Cubicle" date = 2015-07-13T18:13:00-05:00 description = "" draft = false
+title = "How I learned to stop worrying and love the cubicle" date = 2015-07-13T18:13:00-05:00 description = "" draft = false